-Ghajn Tuffeha, Golden Bay, Paradise Bay are three sandy beaches in the north of the island, when visiting Ghajn Tuffieha we highly recommend that you have a short walk on the clay side of the beach on your way to the sand, when reach the huge rock at the top, you will be able to see two beaches at the same time, the second called Gnejna bay.
+Ghajn Tuffeha, Golden Bay, Paradise Bay are three sandy beaches in the north of the island, when visiting Ghajn Tuffieha we highly recommend that you have a short walk on the clay side of the beach on your way to the sand when reaching the huge rock at the top, you will be able to see two beaches at the same time, the second called Gnejna bay.
 In the north you can also find Popeye’s village, you can pay admission to visit the set of where the movie was shot or you can simply swim outside with the nice view of the set.
 For those who prefer those less popular and more difficult to access beaches, we recommend Imgiebah bay, Slugs bay, and the coral lagoon.
 All of which are also found in the north of Malta.
 Do not forget to take your snorkeling gear with you!

 If you’re staying in the south, do not worry, there are also very nice places to swim there!
 Most certainly, you will be having a stop at Malta’s fishing village for the market and maybe eating some of the best fish on the island.
 While you’re there, get a boat, a taxi or walk to Malta’s famous St.Peter’s pool, do not worry, if you like less crowded places, take some good shoes and walk a few meters and you’ll soon find a place which is just for yourself!

 Marsascala has nice and less discovered places such as St.Thomas bay.
 From here you can either rent a kayak and go round the Munxar area or if you are more into hiking, walk the Munxar path and enjoy also some wonderfully secluded areas.

-Blue Grotto is popular for its blue water inside the caves, best time to visit are before noon.
-Boats run till 3pm in the winter period and 5pm in summer.
+Blue Grotto is popular for its blue water inside the caves, the best time to visit is before noon.
+Boats run till 3 pm in the winter period and 5 pm in summer.

 Where to eat local in Malta